jakden/Azure_DevOps_AppServices_Deployment/README.md

 # Deploying a Website with Azure App Services and Azure DevOps

-Deploying a Website with Azure App Services and Azure DevOps This post provides an introductory example of how Azure App Services and Azure DevOps can be utilized for a website deployment.
-This site was deployed using these methods.
+ This document provides an introductory example of how Azure App Services and Azure DevOps can be utilized for a website deployment.

  Create an Azure account https://azure.microsoft.com/en-us/free/ and login to Azure portal.
 You can use an email account you already have or create a free windows live account and transition to your preferred domain later.